_targets.R

 argument of tar_target()

 determines how to split non-dynamic targets and how to aggregate dynamic ones.
-Consider the following subset of the spirograph pipeline.
-Below, iteration
+There are two major types of iteration: "vector"

 list(